mFlayyan/website_sale_product_attachment/product_website_restriction/README.rst

 Define Products Available In Each Website
 =========================================

-This module was written to extend the functionality of products to support restricting products to website shops
+This module was written to extend the functionality of products to support restricting products to website shops.